derickson/gen-ai-search-studygroup/class/week03/README.md

 ## Step 1 - Streamlit Getting Started

 Go through the Streamlit.io getting started examples.
-They are pretty good and will teach you some important concepts we'll use right away to organize a modular streamlit project to host search examples.
+They are pretty good and will teach you some important concepts we'll use right away to organize a modular Streamlit project to host search examples.

 Do the following ->
  - [ ] [Streamlit Install](https://docs.streamlit.io/library/get-started/installation) - If using Mac/Linux, make sure to pip install into your virtual environment.